Envirometrix/PredictiveSoilMapping/08-PSM_practical_tips.md

 To achieve efficient computing, experienced data scientists understand the importance of utilizing the full capacity of the available hardware to its maximum potential (100%).
-This usually implies:
+This usually implies that:

--   that the most up-to-date software is used for all computing tasks,
+-   the most up-to-date software is used for all computing tasks,

--   that the software is installed in such a way that it can achieve maximum computing capacity,
+-   the software is installed in such a way that it can achieve maximum computing capacity,

--   that any function, or process, that can be parallelized in theory is also parallelized in practice,
+-   any function, or process, that can be parallelized in theory is also parallelized in practice,

--   that running functions on the system will not result in system shutdowns, failures or artifacts,
+-   running functions on the system will not result in system shutdowns, failures or artifacts,

 As mentioned previously, applying PSM for large areas at finer